robertdemariacira/geoips_proxy_vis/README.md

 This repo provides an algorithm and output formatter plugin that will generate ProxyVis imagery and output as AWIPS2 compatible tiles.
-The ProxyVis plugin assumes that the generic Satpy reader plugin is used to provide input.
+The ProxyVis plugin assumes that the Generic Satpy reader plugin is used to provide input.
 It is possible that this code will work with other satellites, however it has only been tested with Meteosat, Himawari, and GOES data.